[INSERT YOUR IDEA HERE]

 kai_reidl

 Kai Riedl is a musical collaborationist who seeks new approaches to cultural diplomacy through art.
-Riedl has received two research grants from the Center for Humanities and Arts, as well as a Project Development Grant from Ideas for Creative Exploration (ICE), an interdisciplinary initiative for advanced research in the arts.
+He has received two research grants from the Center for Humanities and Arts, as well as a Project Development Grant from Ideas for Creative Exploration (ICE), an interdisciplinary initiative for advanced research in the arts.
 He is currently a PhD student of Ethnomusicology and teaches a class on the music community in Athens.
-Riedl’s abstract rock music group “Macha” gained international acclaim for its stylized multiculturalism, which integrated Indonesian music, styles, and instruments.
-Riedl also appears on many recordings by Athens bands.
-Riedl went on to record and produce Javasounds, a twelve-volume series of traditional Indonesian music over the course of six years and multiple trips to western and central Java, Indonesia.
-This monumental work became the basis for “Our New Silence,” through which Riedl and a collection of diverse local musicians built upon portions of the multi-track recordings to produce new works.
-Riedl strives to embrace geographic and creative constraints while connecting audiences and performers through electronic media.
+His abstract rock music group “Macha” gained international acclaim for its stylized multiculturalism, which integrated Indonesian music, styles, and instruments.
+He also appears on many recordings by Athens bands.
+He went on to record and produce Javasounds, a twelve-volume series of traditional Indonesian music over six years, and multiple trips to western and central Java, Indonesia.
+This monumental work became the basis for “Our New Silence,” through which he and a collection of diverse local musicians built upon portions of the multi-track recordings to produce new works.
+He strives to embrace geographic and creative constraints while connecting audiences and performers through electronic media.
+In his talk, he reminds us how communication, regardless of cultural differences, starts with a simple “hello.”

 Farah Samli